Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 9. Apply Lime If Needed

 If your lawn's soil is too acidic, it may struggle to absorb nutrients.
-A soil test can determine if lime is needed to balance pH levels.
+A soil test can determine whether lime is needed to balance pH.

 Apply lime in the fall, as it takes several months to integrate fully into the soil.
 This adjustment ensures better nutrient uptake and promotes a healthier, more vibrant lawn.